Updated: Jul 28

-On April 3, Metro Arts convened a special Board of Commissioners meeting to reallocate $50,000 in operational funds to provide a new round of THRIVE grants to artists whose projects uplift, support and connect the Nashville community while adhering to safer-at-home social distancing recommendations.
+On April 3, Metro Arts convened a special Board of Commissioners meeting to reallocate $50,000 in operational funds to provide a new round of THRIVE grants to artists whose projects uplifted, supported and connected the Nashville community while adhering to safer-at-home social distancing recommendations.

-Our first rounds of approved projects allow Nashvillians to take dance classes, try out their improv comedy skills, participate in a writing workshop, attend virtual concerts, and gather a little inspiration from spoken word poetry and music, just to name a few!
+The approved projects allowed Nashvillians to take dance classes, try out their improv comedy skills, participate in a writing workshop, attend virtual concerts, and gather a little inspiration from spoken word poetry and music, just to name a few!

 Approved as of April 10:

 Elisheba Mrozik's Nashville Strong coloring and activity book will teach and inspire through fun, uplifting images of Nashville and its neighborhoods and people.
 The book is available in digital form as well as in print for distribution in coming months.
 View, download and print the coloring book or its individual pages, and watch this space for information on the forthcoming printed books!

 Rashad Rayford will offer a H.O.P.E. virtual poetry and music show to uplift the community and offer hope in the face of adversity.
 Follow Rashadthapoet on Facebook to stay informed on when the show launches.